-- Set up a PC for Dualboot Linux / Windows and install Windows 11 Pro.
+- Preparing a PC for Dualboot Linux / Windows and installing Windows 11 Pro.

-- Configure a decent Windows 11 by removing bloatware.
+- Configuring a decent Windows 11 by removing the cruft.

-- Set up Windows for software development, CLI, WSL2 and tools.
+- Preparing Windows for software development: CLI, WSL2, and tools.

-- Install VMWare Workstation Pro on Windows 11 with a Windows 11 Pro VM.
+- Installing VMWare Workstation Pro on Windows 11 with a Windows 11 Pro VM.

-- Install a Windows 11 VM on Proxmox to have Windows 11 Pro on a Proxmox host.
+- Installing a Windows 11 VM on Proxmox to run Windows 11 Pro on top of a Proxmox host.

 CLI